Jan-3007/DSP_lab/README.md

 - add each required source file to the "target_sources" commands in "CMakeLists.txt"
 - Configure/Reconfigure and build the executable using the __CMake__ extension
 - select "GDB debugger CMSIS-DAP" in the "Run and Debug" extension before debugging
-- start debugging with the "Run and Debug" extension.
+- start debugging with the "Run and Debug" extension
 - open the Serial Port Monitor with the correct COM port to receive messages sent via debug_printf()